 Unlike simply the adoption of a FinTech, the current transformation is a much broader process.
-This is a move from the traditional ecosystem, environment, digital infrastructure, to a completely new infrastructure.
+This is a move from the traditional ecosystem, environment, and digital infrastructure, to a completely new infrastructure.
 It requires different ways of interacting between participants and more partnerships as well as work collaborations.
 Almost by definition, distributed ledger technology requires a consortium mindset in almost every context.

 Regarding the last point, Maria Eneva-Olms explained the concept of an island: currently financial institutions are building PoCs as their own island solutions.
-However we have to think how to integrate these islands, or how to make them work together.
+However, we have to think about how to integrate these islands, or how to make them work together.
 This interoperability between these islands is the next challenge we have to work on.

 The idea of collaboration across the network has also been supported by Dotun Rominiyi.
-In his opinion, there is an expectation that, in the longer term, in order to really yield the value and bring critical mass to the infrastructure, we need interoperability at a scale we are not really thinking about at the moment.
+In his opinion, there is an expectation that, in the longer term, in order to really yield value and bring critical mass to the infrastructure, we need interoperability at a scale we are not really thinking about at the moment.
 Standardization will take a lot of work on this massively interconnected network of networks.

-Also Martin K. Müller pointed out that a change of mind is needed.
+Also, Martin K. Müller pointed out that a change of mind is needed.
 The financial services participants need to learn to work together and create a mutual standard.

 What are the key solutions your organisations have already built and brought to the market?

 Atomyze AG has built a marketplace, which has been live since last year.
-They have onboarded industrial participants, mainly to transact commercial deals in form of tokens over the platform.
-It is like a digital marketplace for primary market transactions, where a mining firm is selling nickel, copper, cobalt, palladium or other precious metals to the industry, for production purposes.
+They have onboarded industrial participants, mainly to transact commercial deals in the form of tokens over the platform.
+It is like a digital marketplace for primary market transactions, where a mining firm is selling nickel, copper, cobalt, palladium, or other precious metals to the industry, for production purposes.
 Traders use the DLT to transact private tokens representing future deliveries.

 SDX has built the world’s first regulated financial markets infrastructure that leverages blockchain for its central securities depository.
-SDX has gone live with a fully regulated, integrated trading, settlement, and custody infrastructure based on DLT technology for digital bonds, digital equities and tokenized swiss francs.
+SDX has gone live with a fully regulated, integrated trading, settlement, and custody infrastructure based on DLT technology for digital bonds, digital equities, and tokenized Swiss francs.

 DekaBank set up the Secure Worldwide Interbank Asset Transfer (SWIAT) platform, which will enable secure and frictionless real-time trading and settlement for all kinds of assets on a global scale across jurisdictions.
-The platform will be offered through a separate software company, registered by DekaBank, which will start operating as of January 2022 to develop the foundation for an independent, secure, trustworthy and scalable ecosystem for financial markets.
+The platform will be offered through a separate software company, registered by DekaBank, which will start operating as of January 2022 to develop the foundation for an independent, secure, trustworthy, and scalable ecosystem for financial markets.
 The platform is addressed to all kinds of market participants, also for startups and fintechs.
 SWIAT has done over 500 Mio transactions and has introduced delivery vs. delivery, which is a new trading type

 The London Stock Exchange has delivered a crypto asset Index.
-In their Innovation Sandbox they are working on a post trade settlement infrastructure for UK equities built on Corda.
-It is largely designed to be asset class agnostic.
-Moreover, they are looking to launch a permissioned DLT network, where they are looking to host not only their projects, but also third party projects to provide managed hosting, full operational resilience, full cyber security suites, custom support and onboarding.
+In their Innovation Sandbox, they are working on a post-trade settlement infrastructure for UK equities built on Corda.
+It is largely designed to be asset-class agnostic.
+Moreover, they are looking to launch a permissioned DLT network, where they are looking to host not only their projects, but also third-party projects to provide managed hosting, full operational resilience, full cyber security suites, custom support, and onboarding.

 “The future era of financial instruments and commodities will be created by both existing and new market participants, which will work together on building networks” – Maria Eneva-Olms, Manager at Lucht Probst Associates

 The regulatory bodies, together with the market participants will establish the rules and regulations in the new era.
-We are in the beginning of the new DLT era and can already grasp the huge potential it hides for financial markets and commodities by testing out the first infrastructure platforms and products brought to us.
+We are at the beginning of the new DLT era and can already grasp the huge potential it hides for financial markets and commodities by testing out the first infrastructure platforms and products brought to us.

 Thank you for reading EBC news.
 If you have enjoyed this article, we would be happy if you forward it to your colleagues or share it on social media.